Apple Sawfly (Hoplocampa testudinea (Klug))

 As a further aid to pest monitoring, white sticky traps can be deployed in the orchard before and during blossom to catch adults.
 Non-UV reflective white gives the best results.

 Treatment thresholds have not been determined but, if the blossom is sparse, spraying would probably be justified if more than one or two adults are caught per trap over the blossom period.
 Note that insecticide treatment is normally applied shortly after petal fall.
 Note also that the traps themselves are not sufficiently effective to control the pest by mass trapping.

-- A spray of thiacloprid (Calypso) should be applied at or shortly after petal fall.
+- An appropriate product should be applied at or shortly after petal fall.

-- Synthetic pyrethoid insecticides such as deltamethrin may also give some control of apple sawfly but are not recommended because they are harmful to predatory mites and many other natural enemies.
+- Synthetic pyrethoid insecticides such as deltamethrin may also give some control of apple sawfly but are not compatible with the IPM programmes employed by most growers because they are harmful to predatory mites and many other natural enemies.

 Insecticides and fungicides approved for use on apple which are recommended by the manufacturer or which are likely to be effective or partially effective for control of apple sawfly when applied to control other pests

 |Active ingredient||Trade name (examples)||Class||Selectivity||Approved for control of||Safety to Typhs|

 |deltamethrin||Decis Forte etc.||pyrethroid||broad spectrum||Aphids, codling & tortrix moths, apple sucker, capsids, sawflies||harmful|